Bluebird and Small Cavity Nester Conservation

 • Eggs: You can NOT incubate abandoned eggs (see why).
 Do NOT remove eggs from a nest unless you 100% certain they have been abandoned.
 Do not "foster" eggs into another nest.
 This can overload the parents, and if incubation has already begun in one nest, they will be out of synch for hatching.

-• Supplemental Feeding: You CAN help by offering supplemental food.
-Nestlings of a single parent are lower weight and less likely to fledge, especially if there are more than 4 nestlings.
-(EKE) This enables the parent to spend more time feeding, brooding and protecting the young.
+• Supplemental Feeding: You CAN help by offering supplemental food (mealworms, chopped raisins, suet crumbles, dogwood berries).
+This enables the parent to spend more time feeding, brooding and protecting the young.
 Most bluebirds have to be trained to come to a feeder.
-A variety of food (berries, mealworms, suet crumbles) is best for nestling health and development.
+A variety of food is best for nestling health and development.
 If offering mealworms (which can be calcium depleting), dust with calcium.
 See feeding.
-(Note: A study by Petit 1991 showed that widowed female Prothonotary Warblers were only able to provide 70% of the food that two adults could provide.)
+Note that the parent (usually the male if the female starts a new brood) will feed the young for about 28 days after fledging, so it is helpful to offer supplemental food after they leave the box.

 • Protect from House Sparrow Attack: If you have House Sparrows in the area, you can always protect eggs and young by putting up a sparrow spooker.